 “We said, ‘Wait, how is this possible, how is this legal?’” recalls O’Connor.
 “It was really eye-opening for me to realize that all kinds of things can and do make it onto the market regardless of whether they’re safe or not.”

 Realizing the need for more consumer awareness, “we went looking for a book that didn’t exist, and so we wrote it,” says O’Connor.
-That book, No More Dirty Looks (Da Capo Lifelong Books, 2010), has helped thousands of readers understand what is in their personal-care products, which brands and ingredients are safe or safer, and — perhaps most important — which natural products really work.
+That book, No More Dirty Looks), has helped thousands of readers understand what is in their personal-care products, which brands and ingredients are safe or safer, and — perhaps most important — which natural products really work.
 Shiny hair, after all, still matters.

 Since the book came out, O’Connor says, “We’ve heard from doctors whose skin was falling off from the chemicals in the soap they used; teenagers with horrible acne; women who had no idea what their natural hair color was, and found it breaking off in clumps in the shower.
 Once they switched to clean products, many say their mysterious, persistent problems disappeared.”